ShoamIv/MLEmails/README.md

 The dataset was significantly reduced, dropping from 500,000 emails to 64,512.
 To address this, we targeted folders with a significant number of emails and related names, combining them into 9 categories that we deemed fitting as labels for the emails.
 These categories were chosen based on their semantic relevance and the volume of emails they contained, ensuring a more balanced and meaningful dataset for our exploration of email categorization.

-After examination, we dropped 2 categories as they lacked semantic relevance, leaving us with 7 categories.
+After examination, we dropped 2 categories: It and  Archive and Miscellaneous folders, as they lacked semantic relevance, leaving us with the following folders as categories: personal, hr, meetings and scheduling, operations and logistics, projects,corporate and legal, finance.

 The final dataset for model training consisted of 16,769 emails.

 ## Emails were preprocessed by: